RFID For Inventory Management System

 - Provides more accurate system and eliminates human errors.

 - Company will benefit from fewer errors in ordering costs and so save money.

 - Many RFID tags can be read at once.

 - This saves time because of whole pallets of products can be checked simultaneously.

 - Tags can be overwritten – the information can be changed.

 - This enables to be updated, for example when the stock is moved from one side of a store to another.

-- This is because of tag readers can be placed at exits so that if stock if moved without authority it triggers the alarms.
+- Tag readers can be placed at exits so that if stock if moved without authority it triggers the alarms.

-- This is because RFID tags can prevent over-stocking on items such as perishable goods that have a short shelf life.
+- RFID tags can prevent over-stocking on items such as perishable goods that have a short shelf life.

 - This is so stores can use the information to predict what should be ordered or for similar products to be considered for sale.

 Barcode-based Warehouse Management System - Explore Now

 |The barcode system requires a line of sight for a read.